fulgor/TIL/github/adressing-anchors-in-github-markdown.md

 Only `[a-z0-9-]` are allowed.

-Thus, take heading and:
+Thus, take the heading and:
 * make it lower-case,
 * change spaces to `-`-characters,
 * delete every other character and
 * wrap the value in brackets `()`

-Thus, your link should look like this:
+Your link should look like this:

 > `[Linktext](#my-heading)`